MultiChain/multichain-feed-adapter/README.md

 MultiChain Feed Adapter
 =======================

-[MultiChain Enterprise](https://www.multichain.com/enterprise/) feeds are real-time event logs that make it easy to reflect the contents of a blockchain to any external database.
-The [MultiChain Feed Adapter](https://github.com/MultiChain/multichain-feed-adapter) is a free and open source Python tool for reading these feeds and and includes support for several popular databases.
+[MultiChain Enterprise](https://www.multichain.com/enterprise/) feeds are real-time event logs that make it easy to reflect the contents of a blockchain (including unconfirmed transactions) to any external database.
+The [MultiChain Feed Adapter](https://github.com/MultiChain/multichain-feed-adapter) is a free and open source Python tool for reading these feeds and includes support for several popular databases.

-You are free to modify this adapter for your own purposes, including:
+This adapter is licensed under the 3-clause BSD license, which is very liberal.
+You are free to fork and modify this adapter for your own purposes, including:

 * Adding support for additional databases.
-* Adding a filter to only write some records to the database.
+* Modifying the code to only write some records to the database.
-* Adding logic to transform the data before it is written.
+* Adding logic to transform data before it is written.

 System Requirements